 GET STARTED WITH A WEBSITE REFRESH

-1. Perform a content audit.
+1. Perform a content audit

-2. Re-evaluate Your Navigation and Site Hierarchy.
+2. Re-evaluate Your Navigation and Site Hierarchy

-Take a step back and look at your website as if you were a visitor.
+Take a step back and look at your website as if you were a new visitor.
 Ask friends and family, or maybe even some of your existing customers to evaluate your website objectively.
 Give your website a usability test.
 Does your existing navigation and overall site structure make it easy to find what you’re looking for?
 What can you change to make your website more user-friendly?

-4. Test Your Website on All Browsers and Devices.
+4. Test Your Website on All Browsers and Devices

-Although you may swear by using Google Chrome for all Internet browsing, everyone has different preferences.
-Does your website look and function the way it’s supposed to in other browsers, like Internet Explorer, Mozilla Firefox, and Apple Safari?
+Although you may swear by using Google Chrome for all Internet browsing, each user has their own unique preference.
+Does your website look and function the way it’s supposed to in other browsers like Internet Explorer, Mozilla Firefox, and Apple Safari?
 By downloading the latest versions of each browser, you can test the functionality of your website in each.
 To test older versions of these browsers, you’ll need to find a program that allows you to get an idea of what your website will look like in a different browser and/or on a different operating system.

 Remember that Flash content isn’t Search Engine or mobile-friendly.
 Mobile sites are unable to render flash media, so if your website uses it, be sure to check that viewers can still navigate your website without it.
 Or, better yet, get rid of it all together.

-5. Review Your Analytics Data.
+5. Review Your Analytics Data

-In addition to providing insight about any potential 404 codes on your website, your Google Analytics data can also clue you in to what people are doing once they get to your site.
+In addition to providing insight about any potential 404 codes on your website, your Google Analytics data can also clue you into what people are doing once they get to your site.
 For example, your Analytics will show you how long people are staying on your site, how many pages they are visiting, and which pages are getting the most conversions.

 If you notice that there is a high bounce rate when people are referred by a certain website or ad, you may want to find out what is causing them to leave your site.
-If your PPC ads or referring sites don’t accurately reflect your products and/or services, then viewers are more apt to leave without visiting any other pages.
+If your PPC ads or referring sites don’t accurately reflect your products or services, then viewers are more apt to leave without visiting any other pages.

-6. Conduct a Competitor Analysis.
+6. Conduct a Competitor Analysis

 While you’re evaluating areas where your site could improve, you should also take another look at your competition.
 Are they doing something new with their website that appears to be working?
 Is their site more responsive than yours?
 Or, maybe they haven’t updated their site in a while, which means you’re one step ahead.

 In addition to seeing what your competitors’ websites look like, you should also look into which websites are linking to their sites.
-Is there a way to obtain links on these sites as well, or are there additional high ranking websites you can obtain links from?
+Is there a way to obtain links on these sites as well, or are there additional high-ranking websites you can obtain links from?

-7. Review Your Call to Action Buttons.
+7. Review Your Call to Action Buttons

-8. Keep Up with Application Maintenance.
+8. Keep Up with Application Maintenance